lcsirmaz/entropy-rules/rules/DESCRIPTION.md

 Collect the entropies of all non-empty subsets of the random variables occurring in the copy string and the base to the (quite long) vector **h**.
 The copy string [specifies](copy/DESCRIPTION.md) certain linear equalities among the entropies.
-These can be written as certain inner products of fixed vectors **c**<sub>i</sub> (determined by the copy string) and the vector of entropies **h** vanish:
+These can be written as equations stating that certain inner products of fixed vectors **c**<sub>i</sub> (determined by the copy string) and the vector of entropies **h** vanish: